tristantimp/TXAI_project/README.md

 ## References
 <a id="1">[1]</a>
 Fadeeva et al. (2023).
 LM-Polygraph: Uncertainty estimation for language models.
 In Y. Feng & E. Lefever (Eds.), *Proceedings of the 2023 conference on empirical methods in natural language processing: System demonstrations* (pp. 446–461).
+Retrieved from https://arxiv.org/abs/2311.07383